wtsi-hgi/yascp/README.md

 An extensive list of references for the tools used by the pipeline can be found in the [`CITATIONS.md`](CITATIONS.md) file.

+We have used nf-cores template to develop this pipeline.
 You can cite the `nf-core` publication as follows:

 > **The nf-core framework for community-curated bioinformatics pipelines.**
 > Philip Ewels, Alexander Peltzer, Sven Fillinger, Harshil Patel, Johannes Alneberg, Andreas Wilm, Maxime Ulysse Garcia, Paolo Di Tommaso & Sven Nahnsen.